Gender Studies

 Thomas J. Schoeneman.
 Professor of psychology.
 Personality, abnormal psychology, internships.
 PhD 1979, MS 1974, BA 1973 State University of New York at Buffalo.

 Catherine Sprecher Loverti.
-Visiting assistant professor of German.
+Visiting professor of German.
 PhD 2008 University of Chicago.
 MA 2000 University of Zürich.

 Mary Szybist.
 Morgan S. Odell Professor of Humanities.
-Modern poetry, poetry writing.
+Modern Poetry, Poetry Writing.
 MFA 1996 University of Iowa.
 MT 1994, BA 1992 University of Virginia.

 Cara Tomlinson.
 Associate professor of art.
 Painting.
 MFA 1993 University of Oregon.
 BA 1986 Bennington College.

 Sarah D. Warren.
-Associate professor of sociology, chair of the Department of Sociology/Anthropology.
+Associate professor of sociology and department chair.
 Race and ethnicity, social movements, nations and nationalism, gender, Latin America.
 PhD 2010 University of Wisconsin at Madison.
 MA 2004 University of Texas at Austin.
 BA 2001 University of Arizona.

 Elliott Young.
-Professor of history, director of the Latin American and Latino Studies program (spring).
-Latin American and U.S.-Mexico Borderlands history.
+Professor of history.
+Latin American and U.S.-Mexico Borderlands History.
 PhD 1997, MA 1993 University of Texas at Austin.
 BA 1989 Princeton University.

 Rishona Zimring.
-Professor of English.
-Modern British literature, postcolonial literature.
+Professor of English, director of the gender studies program.
+Modern British Literature, Postcolonial Literature.
 PhD 1993, BA 1985 Yale University.

 Courses